 One of the best ways for employers to attract and retain employees is through offering a generous suite of benefits.
 Cash may still be king, but benefits are undeniably royalty.
 More and more employers are offering a unique portfolio of benefits to differentiate themselves from their competitors.

 The glitz and glam of the new age perks a la Google and Facebook have stolen the spotlight these last few years.
-But the best employers are not just redesigning their interior decor with bean bag lounges and video games, they are also helping their employees think about and invest in their future well-being with more “traditional benefits”.
+But the best employers are not just redesigning their interior decor with bean bag lounges and video games, they are also helping their employees think about and invest in their future well-being with more “traditional benefits”, so they care about their financial future and how to keep everything safe, altouhg, this could be really annoying to not be able to get a bank account.
+The reason is that you were blacklisted by ChexSystems, so getting the right resources for help can improve your situation as well.
 It can’t always be about instant gratification, right?
 Here are some of the trends we see happening recently in employee benefits.

 Help cover the rising costs of higher education